How do you define “minority”?

 What type of events do you host?

 A variety of socio-cultural, career, and academic events!
-From multicultural potlucks to career panels and study dates, we have many community building, fun, educational, and career prep events.
+From multicultural potlucks to career panels and study dates, we offer a variety of community-building, fun, educational, and career preparation events.